-Students who have an outstanding loan or owe late fees to the UTS library will not be given examination results.
+Students who have an outstanding loan or owe late fees to the UTS Library will not be given examination results.
 Academic transcripts will not be available until the fines have been paid and/or outstanding loans have been returned.
-Once the issue has been resolved with the UTS library, bring a copy of your UTS library record, confirming there are no overdue fees and no outstanding loans, to the UTS:INSEARCH Student Centre, and once this has been confirmed results will be available the following day.

 5.4.2 UTS Housing and Outstanding Fees